Jordi Miralda Escudé

 I learned physics at the Autonomous University of Barcelona, and astronomy on my own and through some amateur associations in Catalonia.
 I did my PhD in astrophysics at Princeton University, graduating in 1991 with a thesis on gravitational lensing by clusters of galaxies and large-scale structure.
 I was a postdoc at the Institute of Astronomy in Cambridge, and a Long-Term Member at the Institute for Advanced Study.
 I joined the University of Pennsylvania as a professor of astrophysics in 1996, and then moved to The Ohio State University in 2000.
-I moved back to Catalonia with an ICREA position in 2005, and I have been doing research on astrophysics and cosmology at the Institut de Ciències del Cosmos in the University of Barcelona.
-At present I am interested in the nature of dark matter in the Universe and axion detection experiments.
+I have been back to Catalonia with an ICREA position since 2005, and I am at present doing research on astrophysics and cosmology at the Institut de Ciències del Cosmos in the University of Barcelona.

 Research interests